jeffjiang13/tailortech/README.md

 ## License

 This project is available for non-commercial use.
-Please contact us at Instagram to discuss licensing for commercial purposes.
+Please contact us at Linkedin to discuss licensing for commercial purposes.

 ---